Please Note: The Library Hall is closed as we prepare the upcoming exhibition. The shop and café is open during the weekend.

 Crystalline Memories of Deep Time

 What are the oldest materials we know of?
-With a palette of crystallized sulfur, DNA, and meteorites, the exhibition explores the time before Earth’s formation and traces the earliest signs of life.
+With a palette of crystallized sulfur, enzymes, and meteorites, the exhibition explores the time before Earth’s formation and traces the earliest signs of life.

 Claus Spangsberg creates captivating works at the intersection of art and science.
 In recent years, he has specialized in microscopy and crystallization, producing images with chemical substances, DNA, and amino acids.